Base erosion and profit shifting, or BEPS, is the term given to the observed failure of the current international tax framework.

 The BEPS 2.0 measures are designed to deal more effectively with contemporary multinational business structures.
 They aim to address situations where a business can play a substantial role in a national economy without having a physical presence there.

 We'll help you navigate the complex rules, including the impact on your group structure, financing, and value chain.

 We'll assist you to evaluate your data challenges, identifying gaps in your data and structuring a plan for future compliance.

 We'll help you with planning BEPS responses and provide resource support, including governance assessments and facilitating communication with stakeholders.

 Current status of BEPS action plan

 On 5 October 2015, Final Reports were released covering 15 BEPS Actions.
-Those reports were formally ‘endorsed’ by the G20 at the Leaders meeting on 15 November 2015, at Antalya, Turkey.
+Those reports were formally ‘endorsed’ by the G20 at the Leader's meeting on 15 November 2015, in Antalya, Turkey.

 10 February 2016: Government introduced Tax and Superannuation Laws Amendment (2016 Measures No. 1) Bill 2016.
 Will enact tax integrity measures extending GST to digital products and other services imported by consumers (the so-called ‘Netflix tax’).